Settings for the FTP Outbound Adapter

 If you are unsure whether the SFTP server supports append access you can use a server append test that is accessible through a link on the SFTP Append Mode popup help text.

 File path to a file containing the SSH private key certificate.
 Private keys should be PEM encoded.
+You need both a private and public key for use with AutheticateWithKeyPairOpens in a new tab.

 File path to a file containing the SSH public key certificate.
 Public keys should be in OpenSSH format.
+You need both a private and public key for use with AutheticateWithKeyPairOpens in a new tab.

 SFTP File Access Mode specifies the access permissions to assign to the file on the remote system when transferred.
 It can be specified as either octal such as 0600, or symbolic such as u+rw,g+r.
 The default is 0600.
 If specifying octal, four digits are required.
 For symbolic and specifying “all,” use 'ugo'.